Read more about cookies

 Higher education institutions shall also ensure that the admission regulations are available.
 The admission regulations comprise the regulations that apply at the higher education institution to applications, entry requirements, selection, and admission, as well as how decisions are made and how appeal can be made against them.
-Ordinance (2010:1064).
-The regulations for admission to third-cycle studies at LTU are valid from 01/07/2007 and are adapted to the amended higher education ordinance and the Bologna structure of the educational system.
+Higher Education Ordinance 6:3

-1. for admission of a doctoral student who will take the course within the framework of employment with another employer than the university,
+1. upon admission of a doctoral student who is to undergo the education within the framework of an employment with an employer other than the university,

-2. for admission of a doctoral student who has previously started a course at third-cycle level at another seat of learning, or
+2. upon admission of a doctoral student who has previously begun his or her postgraduate education at another higher education institution, or

 A person has general entry requirements for third-cycle studies if he/she has